Six Questions People Ask Kittitians Living Abroad

 On a world map, because the islands are so small (68 square miles and 36 square miles, respectively) they would appear as tiny dots with not enough space to write their names; therefore a map of the Caribbean is the best visual aid for locating the islands.
 In conversation, without the availability of a map, we would be sure to say that the Caribbean islands lie between North and South America.
 (See Florida, USA, North America up at the top and Venezuela, South America below?)
 Saint Kitts and Nevis are in the eastern group of islands.

 Saint Kitts is about 1,200 miles from Miami; 1,600 miles from New York; 4,000 miles from London and about 45 minutes by plane from Puerto Rico and the US Virgin Islands.
 Ferry service from Saint Kitts to Nevis takes 45 minutes.

 Nevis in the forefront of renewable energy: any questions?

 (6) So what made you leave your island to come here?

 Usually, people ask Kittitians this question after we have talked with pride about our beautiful island and our friendly people.
 It might sound as if they’re suggesting that Saint Kitts couldn’t be the paradise we say it is, else we wouldn’t leave.
 Again, we take the question at face value.

 Instead of the usual “I came here for college or university,” or “I came here because of the opportunities we have here to improve our lives,” these days we can say, “We came here for the same reason people from everywhere are coming to Saint Kitts.”

-Well, there are also a few who still travel for medical attention.
+There are similar reasons that Kittitians have for traveling.
+There are even a few of them who travel just because they can afford to make the trip.
+Well, there are also a few who travel for medical attention.
 Hopefully, they would be spared the question.

 © 2013 Dora Isaac Weithers